David Bryan (bishop)

 David C. Bryan (born 1957) is an American bishop of the Anglican Church in North America.
-Consecrated to serve in PEARUSA, the Anglican Church of Rwanda's missionary district in North America, Bryan has since 2016 been bishop suffragan and area bishop for South Carolina in the Diocese of the Carolinas.
+Consecrated in 2013 to serve in PEARUSA, the Anglican Church of Rwanda's missionary district in North America, Bryan has since 2016 been bishop suffragan and area bishop for South Carolina serving Archbishop Steve Wood in the Diocese of the Carolinas.
+In 2025, Bryan also became assisting bishop in the Anglican Diocese of South Carolina to Bishop Chip Edgar.

 Early life, education, and early career

 Bryan grew up in the Episcopal Church.
 He graduated from the University of Florida in 1979 and from Trinity School for Ministry in 1983.
 From 1983 to 2001, he was first assistant rector at St. Michael’s Episcopal Church in Orlando, then associate rector of the Church of the Good Shepherd in Jacksonville, and finally rector of the Church of St. Luke and St. Peter in St. Cloud, Florida.

-In 2001, Bryan succeeded Chuck Murphy as senior pastor of All Saints Episcopal Church, Pawleys Island, in the Episcopal Diocese of South Carolina.
+In 2001, Bryan succeeded Chuck Murphy as senior pastor of All Saints Episcopal Church, Pawleys Island in the Episcopal Diocese of South Carolina.
 All Saints Pawleys was at the time an epicenter of activity in the Anglican realignment; Murphy had shortly before been consecrated a bishop by Emmanuel Kolini and Moses Tay, founding the Anglican Mission in America with canonical residence in the Anglican Church of Rwanda.
 Also in residence during Bryan's time there was AMIA Bishop Thad Barnum; Bryan was succeeded as rector by Terrell Glenn, who became a future AMIA bishop.
 (Both Glenn and Barnum were in 2022 assisting bishops in the Diocese of the Carolinas.)
 All Saints was also involved in a landmark case related to property ownership of Episcopal churches in South Carolina in which the state Supreme Court ruled in 2009 that the parish, which predated the Episcopal Church and had changed its articles of incorporation to remove references to the Episcopal Church in 2004, was the owner of its property.